alien4cloud/alien4cloud.github.io/developer_guide/ui_plugins.md

 This plugin contains all the packaging structure to package and also easily develop your plugin.

+{% warning %}
+<h5>UI plugins isolation</h5>
+We have found some issues in 1.1.0 version in isolation of ui plugins that we resolved in 1.2.0 version.
+This however requires that your plugin defines a namespace in the require configuration.
+We have updated our plugin sample in order to take that update into account.
+{% endwarning %}

 # Understanding alien's ui plugin packaging

 Our sample ui plugin ships with a packaging process that is similar to alien4cloud and that we recommend you to follow.
 On top of the packaging process we leverage __maven__ as every plugin requires a minimal java configuration spring bean (see the [main plugin documentation](#/developer_guide/plugin.html)).